theCityCR/ICS-11-Culminating-Project/README.md

 * Focus timer

 #### Technology
-We plan on using Intellij and Eclipse for Java, and Webstorm for Javascript, HTML and CSS.
-We also plan on using GitHub to share our code and make it easy to work remotely
+We plan on using Webstorm for Javascript, HTML and CSS.
+We also plan on using GitHub to share our code and make it easy to work remotely.

 #### Detailed Plan
 There are many things this program can do.
 This program has a scheduling and general productivity app.
 This app will have three features.
 The first is a scheduling feature.
 This schedule can help students and teachers keep track of their school and personal schedules, as well as remind users when the event is almost happening.